core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 ~~~~

 The Payload Marker indicates the start of the optional payload and is absent for zero-length
-payloads (see section 3 of {{RFC7252}}).
+payloads (see Section 3 of {{RFC7252}}).

 # CoAP over TCP

 The request/response interaction model of CoAP over TCP is the same as CoAP over UDP.
 The primary differences are in the message layer.
 The message layer of CoAP over UDP
-supports optional reliability by defining four Types of messages: Confirmable,
+supports optional reliability by defining four types of messages: Confirmable,
 Non-confirmable, Acknowledgement, and Reset.
 In addition, messages include a
 Message ID to relate Acknowledgments to Confirmable messages and to detect duplicate
 messages.